Manxman and Islander status

 Note: If married to a British citizen who has established a right of residence in another Member state, they have the right to reside and work in that state on the same conditions as the spouse.

-If you are defined as a 'Manxman' under Protocol 3, Article 6, you will have the observation below placed in your passport (on the back of the bio 'photo' page) to recognise this:
+If you are defined as a 'Manxman' under article 6 of Protocol 3, you will have the observation below placed in your passport (on the back of the bio 'photo' page) to recognise this:

 This Islander status is placed in British passport because the Islands (Isle of Man, Guernsey and Jersey) are not member states of the European Union.
 When the UK joined the European Community in 1973, the Islands chose not to become full members.